driewe/hackerspacetech/content/pages/classes.md

         <ul>
             <li><a href="http://bit.ly/2h2DaFD" rel="nofollow" target="_blank">Control an 8x8 LED matrix display with the MAX7219 controller</a><h6>In this lecture, you will learn how to use the MAX7219 LED controller IC with a single 8x8 matrix LED display.
 You can combine these two components together to create large LED matrix displays, but in this lecture we'll keep it simple.
 In a separate lecture, we'll expand to multi-display setups.</h6></li>

-            <li><a href="http://bit.ly/2h2HNiY" rel="nofollow" target="_blank">Visualise ADXL335 accelerometer data on an 8x8 LED matrix display</a><h6>In this presentation I will show you how to graph data from an ADXL335 on an 8x8 LED matrix display that we conected in the previous presentation.</h6></li>
+            <li><a href="http://bit.ly/2h2HNiY" rel="nofollow" target="_blank">Visualise ADXL335 accelerometer data on an 8x8 LED matrix display</a><h6>In this presentation you will learn how to graph data from an ADXL335 on an 8x8 LED matrix display that we conected in the previous presentation.</h6></li>

             <li><a href="http://bit.ly/2hiwLpi" rel="nofollow" target="_blank">Control multiple 8x8 LED matrix displays</a><h6>In this presentation, you will learn how to use the MAX7219 LED controller IC with four 8x8 matrix LED display.</h6></li>
         </ul>